ronamosa/ronamosa.github.io/website/docs/engineer/LAB/proxmox-packer-vm.md

 title: "Proxmox: Create a cloud-init Template VM with Packer."
 ---

-I wanted to setup IaC for my home lab Proxmox server to create VM templates first user Packer, and then Terraform for deploying 3-node K8s clusters for demos and learning.
+I wanted to setup IaC for my home lab Proxmox server to create VM templates first using Packer, and then Terraform for deploying 3-node K8s clusters for demos and learning.
 I originally followed ["Christian Lempa"](https://www.youtube.com/watch?v=1nf3WOEFq1Y) video and [boilerplates](https://github.com/ChristianLempa/boilerplates/tree/main/packer/proxmox), but couldn't get them to work so went on a long winding journey trying different configs and reading up on cloud-config, autoinstall and read a bunch of other blogs.

 I got it to finally work, which came back to almost the original configs by Christian, but with a lot more understanding.

+## Packer Process

+Quick overview step-by-step of what's happening in the process

+1. `packer` calls proxmox endpoint, using API Token (`variables.pkr.hcl`) and a VM template definition file (`ubuntu-server-focal.pkr.hcl`), and then `WAIT` for `SSH to become available...`
+2. a VM is create on proxmox
+3. the VM pulls down `NFS-SERVER:iso/ubuntu-20.04.3-live-server-amd64.iso` and begins the install
+4. with `cloud-init=true` the VM will boot and run the `boot_command` to pull down the initial configuration for the blank VM
+5. packer will start a web server on the client machine, to serve the `http/user-data` file for the proxmox VM to download
+6. this line `autoinstall ds=nocloud-net;s=http://{{ .HTTPIP }}:{{ .HTTPPort }}/` in the `boot_command` tells the VM where to get the init configs
+7. the `http/user-data` config will install openssh, and create user `rxhackk` with public key auth enabled.
+8. when the VM finishes intial install, it will reboot.
+9. once rebooted, `packer` will ssh into the newly created, rebooted VM, and run the commanmds in `provisioner "shell" { inline =[` (or at least this is what I think it's doing after the reboot and requies a working ssh connection)
+10. when commands are finished, proxmox shuts down the completed VM and converts it into "template" format.

 ## Key Concept